 In short, this is a good film, but you shouldn't rush to watch it.
 Like its brother in citizenship and era, the film "Banquet", "Full contact" - a movie for a gourmet who has burned through a hundred good Hong Kong films and two hundred bad ones.
-Watch it right after action movies like "Roadside Diner" - just like stuffing scrambled eggs and bacon into your mouth without having time to swallow a piece of chocolate cake.
+Watch it right after action movies like "Roadside Diner" - just like stuffing scrambled eggs and bacon into your mouth before you can swallow a piece of chocolate cake.

 I'm ready to apologize.
 Corey Yuen has a brilliant and absolutely amazing “Savior of Souls”.
 But it’s strange that the sequel, in its own direction, is something outside the universe.